UGK

 Bernard "Bun B" Freeman: Born: March 19, 1973

-Underground Kingz (UGK) was an American hip hop duo from Port Arthur, Texas, formed in 1987 by Chad "Pimp C" Butler and Bernard "Bun B" Freeman.
-They released their first major album, Too Hard to Swallow, in 1992.
-This was followed by their second and third major-label albums Super Tight in 1994 and Ridin' Dirty in 1996.
-Both charted in the Billboard 200 and received critical acclaim.
-The duo was featured on hit singles by other artists, including "Big Pimpin'" by Jay-Z and "Sippin' on Some Syrup" by Three 6 Mafia.
+Underground Kingz (UGK) was an American hip-hop duo from Port Arthur, Texas, formed in 1987 by Chad “Pimp C” Butler and Bernard “Bun B” Freeman.
+They released their first major album, Too Hard to Swallow, in 1992, followed by Super Tight in 1994 and Ridin’ Dirty in 1996.
+Both later albums charted on the Billboard 200 and received critical acclaim.
+The duo also appeared on major hits by other artists, including Jay-Z’s “Big Pimpin’” and Three 6 Mafia’s “Sippin’ on Some Syrup.”

-Rap-A-Lot Records released Pimp C's solo debut, Sweet James Jones Stories, in 2005, which featured tracks recorded before his incarceration.
-Bun B released his solo foray, Trill, which opened at #6 on the Billboard Hot 200, and peaked at #1 on Billboard's Top R&B/Hip-hop.
-After Pimp C's release from prison in December 2005, he put out his second solo album, Pimpalation.
+Rap-A-Lot Records released Pimp C’s solo debut, Sweet James Jones Stories, in 2005, featuring tracks recorded before his incarceration.
+That same year, Bun B released his solo debut Trill, which opened at number 6 on the Billboard 200 and reached number 1 on the Top R&B/Hip-Hop chart.
+After his release, Pimp C followed with his second solo album, Pimpalation.

-UGK's self-titled album Underground Kingz debuted at number one on the Billboard 200 in August 2007.
-Featured guests included Talib Kweli, Too Short, Rick Ross, Z-RO, Three 6 Mafia, Slim Thug, OutKast, and hip-hop legends Kool G Rap and Big Daddy Kane on a Marley Marl-produced track titled "Next Up ."
-DJ Paul and Juicy J produced the second single, "International Player's Anthem (I Choose You)."
-The album received positive reviews both commercially and critically, garnering a 4-star rating from Allmusic, and reached #1 on the Billboard Hot 200 album charts.
+UGK’s self-titled album Underground Kingz debuted at number one on the Billboard 200 in August 2007.
+Guest artists included Talib Kweli, Too Short, Rick Ross, Z-Ro, Three 6 Mafia, Slim Thug, OutKast, Kool G Rap, and Big Daddy Kane, with production from Marley Marl.
+DJ Paul and Juicy J produced the album’s second single, “International Player’s Anthem (I Choose You).”
+The album received strong commercial success and critical praise, including a 4-star rating from AllMusic.

 Highlights from the induction of UGK into